 And it’s only this year where I’ve reached the point that this is okay.
 I am a different me.
 I am evolving.
 I’ve spent time over these past three years—and especially the first two and one-half years, dissolving all that I was when Dylan was here.
 I am learning to live as is, as now, in the moment, and just for today, I choose to feel less pain.

+I can’t stop my now life’s journey of carrying my sorrow, even when it’s laced with what feels happy and good—and I will always miss and love and ache deeply for my son.
+He is always there, all the time.
 But I can, one day at a time, make and create, when I can, a life here for myself that brings me less pain, more smiles, and even, in moments, happiness and freedom from this weight I now must always carry, the weight of losing a child to suicide.